shwetapan/Data-Structure/Basics of Data Structure/Data Structure and its Type.md

 Data Type: It defines the behaviour and charecteristics of data which is going to be store in variable.
 It is of two types: user defined data type and system defined data types.

 In computer terms, only two things matters: CPU Cycle and memory.
 Solution of any problem should be generic.
-There are parameters by which we decide which solution is better, these are: time and space. the time is number of CPU Cycles and space is memory.
+There are parameters by which we decide which solution is better, these are: time and space. the time is number of CPU Cycles a solution consumed and space is memory.